How Green is Your Grill?

 Barbecuing and cooking on the grill is a cuisine tradition of many.
 Here are some helpful tips to reduce the impacts of your grilling extravaganzas:

 - Gas Beats Charcoal: Charcoal grills give off 2 times the amount of carbon dioxide than gas grills.
 Gas burns cleaner than charcoal, which releases a mixture of nitrogen oxides and volatile organic compounds (VOCs) – key ingredients in smog.
 Gas is also more efficient at cooking your meat and veggie recipes.
 Not convinced gas is better?
-Check out these two comparisons from Earth 911 and the Oak Ridge National Laboratory.
+Check out this comparison from Huffington Post.